 Retrospective claims are not allowed.
-However, businesses with existing giving platforms may still apply for the Enabler Grant as long as there are new investments made on their platforms to enable giving from consumers to Community Chest between Financial Year 2024 (starting April 2024) and Financial Year 2027 (to March 2028).
+However, businesses with existing giving platforms may still apply for the Enabler Grant as long as there are new investments made on their platforms to enable giving from consumers to

-&lt;sup>1 The hourly basic salary cap of \$4.50/hour per pax is based on the Absentee Payroll Framework.
-More details can be found here.
+1 The hourly basic salary cap of \$4.50/hour per pax is based on the Absentee Payroll Framework.